 How much PRESSURE is that Recovery Tank Designed For?

 Most techs know that you shouldn't fill a recovery tank more than 80% with liquid-based refrigerant.
-Many know that the WC rating stands for “water capacity” and that you need to adjust for the density of the actual refrigerant rather than just using 80% of WC.
+Many know that the WC rating stands for “water capacity.”
+So, you need to adjust for the density of the actual refrigerant rather than just using 80% of WC.

 But do you know the service pressure your tank is designed for?

-Because R-410a is one of the higher-pressure refrigerants in common use today, most modern recovery tanks are built to handle R-410a pressures.
-The standard they are built to is called DOT-4BA400 and will be stamped on the tank collar.
+Because R-410a is one of the higher-pressure refrigerants in common use today, most modern recovery tanks can handle R-410a pressures.
+The standard they are built to is called DOT-4BA400; that standard will be stamped on the tank collar.
 The DOT (Department of Transportation) is the governing body in the USA that has the rule-making and enforcement authority on tanks, tank handling, and tank shipment.

 Tanks listed as DOT-4BA400 are designed for a service pressure of 400 PSIG with a test pressure of 800 PSIG.
-That means that R410a is safe in the tank at a tank temperature of up to 116°F, which equates to 400 PSIG for typical use, but the tank is tested not to fail until over 800 PSIG.
+That means that R410a is safe in the tank at a tank temperature of up to 116°F. That equates to 400 PSIG for typical use.
+However, the tank is tested not to fail until over 800 PSIG.

-If a tank has any physical signs of damage, it must be taken out of service, and tanks must be re-certified via hydro-static test and visual inspection from a certified facility every five years.
+If a tank has any physical signs of damage, you must take it out of service.
+Tanks must also be re-certified via hydro-static test and visual inspection from a certified facility every five years.